 Happy Belated Saint Patrick’s Day!
 I was unfortunate enough to learn that many of the major points we use to celebrate this March holiday are inauthentic to the origins of it.
 Example, blue is the color St. Patrick wore, and he did not get rid of all the snakes in Ireland.

 Even though my fragile American traditions were shattered yesterday, I still wanted to offer a fun tribute to the day: Gluten Free Potato Bread.
-I’ve often heard gluten-free eaters say they wish gluten free bread was cheaper to buy so they don’t have to make it.
+I’ve often heard gluten-free eaters say they wish gluten free bread was cheaper to buy so they wouldn’t have to make it.
 However, a big bonus to making your own, as in this recipe below, is that without gluten, bread doughs don’t need several rounds of kneading.
 So we save a little bit of time as opposed to traditional bread baking.

-Gluten Free No Knead Potato Bread
+No Knead Gluten Free Potato Bread

 Makes 1 lb. loaf

 • 1/2 teaspoon salt

 • 1/2 cup sweet rice flour (find some other recipes using sweet rice flour here)

 • 1/3 cup potato starch

 • 1 Tablespoon quick-rise

 • 1/3 cup 100% dry potato flakes